 - Preheat the oven to 425F.
 In a saucepan, combine the rice, vegan butter and 3 cups of water.
 Bring to a boil, reduce to a simmer, and cook, covered, for 45 minutes or until the water is absorbed and the grains are tender.
 Let the rice stand, covered for 10 minutes, then fluff with a fork.

-- Add the carrots and sweet potato to one baking sheet with 1½ tbsp olive oil and one or two generous pinches of salt.
-Add the onions, radishes and Brussels sprouts to a second baking sheet with 1½ tbsp olive oil and another pinch of salt.
+- Add the carrots and sweet potato to one baking sheet with 1½ tablespoon olive oil and one or two generous pinches of salt.
+Add the onions, radishes and Brussels sprouts to a second baking sheet with 1½ tablespoon olive oil and another pinch of salt.
 Toss all of the veggies to coat evenly.

 - Roast all of the vegetables until fork-tender, stirring halfway through.
 The carrots and sweet potatoes will take about 25 minutes.
 The onions, radishes, and Brussels sprouts will take about 20 minutes.

-- Meanwhile, make the dressing by whisking together the olive oil, maple syrup, Dijon, vinegar, jalapeño, garlic, ½ tsp salt and pepper.
+- Meanwhile, make the dressing by whisking together the olive oil, maple syrup, Dijon, vinegar, garlic, ½ teaspoon salt and pepper.